-- "Business Volume": as of any date of determination, the total outstanding amount of Farmer Mac's on- and off-balance sheet program assets attributable to Farmer Mac's lines of business, including any subordinated or non-guaranteed tranches of securitized assets but excluding any assets held in Farmer Mac's liquidity investment portfolio.
-Farmer Mac previously reported four lines of business (Farm & Ranch, USDA Guarantees, Rural Utilities, and Institutional Credit) but recast those as two lines of business (Agricultural Finance and Rural Infrastructure Finance) starting in fourth quarter 2021.
-The Business Volume performance measure used to determine short-term incentive compensation for 2022 used an average of monthend balances during the calendar year. - "Earnings": core earnings (a non-GAAP financial measure reported by Farmer Mac described below) excluding the after-tax effects of provisions for losses, gains or losses on fair value, or sale of real estate owned ("REO") property. - "Total Revenues": net effective spread (a non-GAAP financial measure reported by Farmer Mac described below) plus all other gains and fees. - "Substandard Assets" and "Regulatory Capital": as reported in Farmer Mac's Annual Report on Form 10-K as of December 31, but excluding REO property.
+- "Business Volume": as of any date of determination, the total outstanding amount of Farmer Mac's on- and off-balance sheet program assets attributable to Farmer Mac's lines of business, including any subordinated or non-guaranteed tranches of securitized assets and loans serviced for others but excluding any assets held in Farmer Mac's liquidity investment portfolio.
+The Business Volume performance measure used to determine short-term incentive compensation for 2023 used an average of month-end balances during the calendar year. - "Earnings": core earnings (a non-GAAP financial measure reported by Farmer Mac described below) excluding the aftertax effects of provisions for losses, gains or losses on fair value, or sale of real estate owned ("REO") property. - "Total Revenues": net effective spread (a non-GAAP financial measure reported by Farmer Mac described below) plus all other gains and fees. - "Substandard Assets" and "Regulatory Capital": as reported in Farmer Mac's Annual Report on Form 10-K as of December 31, but excluding REO property.

-Core earnings, as described in Farmer Mac's Annual Report on Form 10-K filed with the SEC on February 24, 2023, differs from GAAP net income attributable to common stockholders by excluding the effects of fair value fluctuations and the effects of specified infrequent or unusual transactions.
+Core earnings, as described in Farmer Mac's Annual Report on Form 10-K filed with the SEC on February 23, 2024, differs from GAAP net income attributable to common stockholders by excluding the effects of fair value fluctuations and the effects of specified infrequent or unusual transactions.
 In summary, the non-GAAP reconciling items between the two measures are:

-- gains or losses on undesignated financial derivatives due to fair value changes; - · gains or losses on hedging activities due to fair value changes; - · unrealized gains or losses on trading securities; - amortization of premiums or discounts and deferred gains on assets consolidated at fair value; - the net effects of terminations or net settlements on financial derivatives; and - the exclusion of the effects of specified infrequent or unusual transactions that Farmer Mac believes are not indicative of future operating results and that may not reflect the trends and economic financial performance of Farmer Mac's core business, such as the recognition of deferred issuance costs on the retirement of preferred stock.
+- gains or losses on undesignated financial derivatives due to fair value changes; - · gains or losses on hedging activities due to fair value changes; - · unrealized gains or losses on trading securities; - amortization of premiums or discounts and deferred gains on assets consolidated at fair value; - the net effects of terminations or net settlements on financial derivatives; and the exclusion of the effects of specified infrequent or unusual transactions that Farmer Mac believes are not indicative of future operating results and that may not reflect the trends and economic financial performance of Farmer Mac's core business, such as the recognition of deferred issuance costs on the retirement of preferred stock.